ubergeekady/RealTimeFullTextSearch/README.md

 ## Querying

 1. On GET request, we first lookup the suffix array for matching words.
-So. "tr" will return "trump", "trust", "travel" etc.
+So. "tr" will return "trump", "trust", "travel" as present in the article titles and bodies.
 2. First lookup the titleIndex for the word and get the matching documents.
 3.